davidfekke/fek.io/src/blog/2024-02-09/the-tech-hiring-process-is-broken.md

 ## The Technical Interview

 One of the companies I interviewed with had me do two different technical interviews and then another one with the manager I would have been working for.
-At the end of the first technical interview at this company, the interviewer had one hour to interview me before I can to do another interview with another company.
+At the end of the first technical interview at this company, the interviewer had one hour to interview me before I had to do another interview with another company.
 Towards the end of the interview, about five minutes before I had to go to my next interview, he asked me to do a coding assessment.
 The assessment was to transform a flat array of objects with a parent child relationship into a hierarchical structure in TypeScript.
 I told the interviewer that I only had five minutes before my next call, but I verbally described how I would transform the array into the structure using a Map.

 This same company preceded to interview me another two times after this first technical interview.
 At the end of the process I tried to find out if they were going to make me an offer because I had another offer at this point after interviewing with for four weeks.
 They came back and told me that they were going to pass on making me an offer because I had not done the coding test.
 The same one that I verbally described how I would do five minutes before my next call.